janoleko/janoleko.github.io/_pages/talks.md

 18. Doctoral Workshop of the Bielefeld Graduate School of Economics and Management (BiGSEM), Bielefeld University
 </span>

 I also presented the results of my master thesis as a poster in the 18. doctoral workshop of the Bielefeld Graduate School of Economics and Management (BiGSEM).
-You can download the poster [here].
+You can download the poster [here](../files/Poster_BIGSEM_workshop_Koslik.pdf).